ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

 http://sdl.netlabs.org/.

-Please note that earlier SDL releases will probably NOT work with OpenTTD.
-If you experience problems with OpenTTD, please check your SDL and FSLib.dll versions (both must match).
+Please note that earlier SDL releases will probably NOT work with OpenCoaster Tycoon.
+If you experience problems with OpenCoaster Tycoon, please check your SDL and FSLib.dll versions (both must match).

 Note that to actually play the game, I have found in my own